 And your mouth was at once innocently green and purple, plump from excitement…

-Then homemade fig jam is the confident, natural, seasoned kiss.
+Then homemade fresh fig jam is the confident, natural, seasoned kiss.

 (Teeth still scratch the bottom lip under the radar.
 Butterflies are still there, threatening to stop your breathing.
 But your head moves right in at the moment of recognition.)